gelmio/oblivious-svelte/oblivious/Oblivious.md

 Our whole group gets hosed down with an overly generous lashing of holy water.
 We’re let in.
 The place is packed.
 Everyone is already seated.
 There’s gotta be *thousands* in here.
 I take one of the last seats available with the rest of my group.
 I don't think I'm meant to be here...
-I think I might have just jagged a massive win: right place, right time.
+I think I might have just jagged a massive win; right place, right time.
 I've got my own air conditioning vent in the seat in front of me...
 *Opulence.*
 From the outside it was imposing and impressive, from the inside it’s just plain beautiful.